Thus saith the Lord / But who may abide - Handel's Messiah

 Baritone

 Highly in-demand as an ensemble singer, Mr. Vogel has performed with groups including Bach Collegium Japan, and Paul Hillier’s Theatre of Voices in the world premiere of David Lang’s the writings at Carnegie Hall.
-He is also a core ensemble member of many of the United States’ leading professional choral ensembles.
+He is also a core member of some of the United States’ finest professional choral ensembles.